Support Our Work

 Donor Impact

 Donor funding makes a significant, measurable difference to researchers - especially for diseases like APS, which is just beginning to receive national attention and awareness.
-Listed below are just a few examples that highlight the impact donor generosity can have on our research.
+Let's cure APS together!

 Dr. Yu (Ray) Zuo had a new and bold idea to characterize “anti-NET autoantibodies” in APS, and with initial support from donors, Dr. Zuo was able to put his hypothesis to the test.
 He discovered a new class of clinically actionable autoantibodies, and this donor-funded discovery made him eligible for large grants from the Arthritis National Research Foundation, the Rheumatology Research Foundation, and the National Institutes of Health.
 Dr. Zuo will now be able to undertake a comprehensive examination of the role of anti-NET autoantibodies in APS and beyond using cutting-edge technology.
 We believe that this work has revealed an entirely new aspect of pathophysiology in APS, lupus, and COVID-19 that has significant translational potential.